General Best Practices

 Mobile Technology SHOULD be used:

-- To keep your base supporters motivated, engaged and informed
+- To keep base supporters motivated, engaged and informed

-- As part of your overall communication strategy
+- As a part of overall communication strategy

 - To release QUICK and TIMELY information (i.e. QUICK calls to ACTION)

-- To grow your base (i.e. volunteers, supporters, members)
+- To grow base audience (i.e. volunteers, supporters, members)

 - For internal communication